reuschi/smart-photo-frame/README.md

 ## Preparing your Owncloud account

-For the possibility to let the frame download imaes from your owncloud account, a subfolder should be added to the root directory.
+For the possibility to let the frame download imaes from your owncloud account, a subfolder named **"images"** should be added to the root directory.
 All files added to this folder will be downloaded by the frame and automatically deleted from the owncloud account unlsess you deactivate the deletion by the config file.

 ## Creating the automatic run of the script